Super T-Girder Bridge Design as per AS 5100

 2. Create a grillage model of the Super T-girder bridge including the substructure

-Different ways of modeling the Super T girder bridge exist using midas Civil program.
+Different ways of modeling the Super T girder bridge exist using the MIDAS CIVIL program.
 We can utilize the “Pre/Post-tensioned Composite Girder Bridge” wizard instead of creating the model from scratch using node and beam elements.
-This wizard takes the input of layout, sectional information, tendon information, loading, construction stage information of the particular Super T bridge and then creates the model with this data built-in.
+This wizard takes the input of layout, sectional information, tendon information, loading, and construction stage information of the particular Super T bridge and then creates the model with this data built-in.
 Furthermore, we also have the flexibility to edit the model after the wizard runs as per the requirements.
 As Super T bridges can be skewed, in the wizard, the skew angle can be provided.
 Moreover, the strand data of Super T sections built in the database can be readily utilized in the wizard.
 Overall, the wizard modeling can be quite helpful and time-saving for simple to complex geometry Super T girder bridges.

 Figure 4.
 PrePost-tensioned Composite Girder Bridge WizardFigure 4.
 Pre/Post-Tensioned Composite Girder Bridge Wizard